barath99/BubbleTrouble/README.md

 # BubbleTrouble
-An interesting game created using JavaScript.
+A simple interesting game created using JavaScript.
 Blast the bubbles and keep your cannon safe!